cmuparlay/Cluster-BFS/README.md

 ### Reproducibility

 You can simply run `python3 RunAll.py` to reproduce the experiments.
-If you want to run our server, you can run by `python3 RunnAll.py --ourserver` to avoid download graphs but using the ones stored in our server.
+If you want to run our server, you can change the 6th line in `scripts/graph.py` to `GRAPH_DIR="/data/graphs/bin"` to avoid download graphs but using the ones stored in our server.
 Or you can run scripts step by step as follows.
-#### Step Zero: Download Graphs and Compile
+#### Step Zero: Download Graphs and Compile the code
 - Download the all graphs to `./data`
   ``` python3 scripts/download.py```
 These command will download the graphs to `./data/graphs` that are used in this paper.